mertyagmur/IoTSensorManagement/README.md

    - Add mapping configurations and methods for the new sensor type in `IoTSensorManagement.Core.Mappings.AutoMapperProfile`.

 9. **Update the `SensorService`**:
-   - Modify the `GetAllDataAsync`, `GetDeviceStatisticsAsync`, `MapToSensorData`, and `GetTypedMaxValue` methods in `IoTSensorManagement.Core.Services.SensorService` to handle the new sensor type.
+   - Modify the `GetAllDataAsync`, `MapToSensorData`, and `GetTypedMaxValue` methods in `IoTSensorManagement.Core.Services.SensorService` to handle the new sensor type.

 10. **Update the `ApiClient`**:
    - Modify the `ConvertToSensorDataDtos` method in `IoTSensorManagement.Core.Services.ApiClient` to handle the new sensor type.